MitchDuke/Code-Institute-Milestone1-Guide--to-Wintersport-Holidays/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Microsoft Edge and Firefox browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, Samsung S20A.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

 -   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   On high resolution wide screens the hero image will scale proportionatly and take up the whole screen width, otherwise it would either leave the background exposed or white lines down each side if it is contrained.
+-   On screen resolutions smaller than 443px the font awesome icon would displace below the the text of "Got a question for us?"
+    -  A media querry has been added to hide it below 443px screen resolutions.

 ## Deployment